 - Swine Delta Coronavirus (SDCv) Advisory (OMAF, March 2014)

 Birds can become infected with an avian deltacoronavirus, which is hard to differentiate structurally from the porcine virus.
 However, many labs across Canada can now perform analyses to differentiate the two.
 Numerous environmental samples taken from assembly yards in the prairies in 2015/16, which were believed to be PDCoV, were later determined to be the avian virus which does not affect pigs.

 Porcine reproductive and respiratory syndrome (PRRS) is a production-limiting, viral disease that affects swine herds globally.
 There are many strains of PRRS, the most devastating being highly pathogenic PRRS.

 The Canadian Swine Health Board’s PRRS Regional Control & Elimination Playbook outlines some of the measures that can be taken in regions affected by PRRS, depending on the status of the region.

 Swine Health Ontario (SHO) has a number of tools and documents to help pork producers in Ontario establish ARC&E projects.

 Porcine Circovirus 3 (PCV3)

 A new strain of porcine circovirus has been detected in the USA.
-A factsheet produced by Iowa State University on PCV3 can be found here.
+Click here for a factsheet on PCV3 produced by Iowa State University.

 Manager of Swine Health Programs